IgniteUI/app-builder-docfx/en/using-data-in-your-app/query-builder-step-by-step-guide.md

 The Query Builder component in App Builder operates through two key concepts:
 - **Query Variable** and **Query Builder Component** in the toolbox.

-The **Query Variable** is a specialized variable that interacts with data sources, designed to efficiently handle large datasets by dynamically filtering data through API requests.
+The **Query Variable**, currently available only as part of [Preview Environment](https://preview.appbuilder.dev/), is a specialized variable that interacts with data sources, designed to efficiently handle large datasets by dynamically filtering data through API requests.
 These requests utilize **server-side filtering**, driven by advanced expressions as parameters, ensuring optimal performance when handling extensive data.

 This variable integrates with the **Query Builder component**, allowing for dynamic data management and UI-driven filtering.